nanobox-quickstarts/nanobox-sinatra/README.md

 # cd into the sinatra app
 cd nanobox-sinatra

-# build runtime and compile application
-nanobox build

-# deploy runtime to dev enviroment
+# start the dev environment
-nanobox dev depoly
+nanobox dev start

 # add a convenient way to access your app from the browser
 nanobox dev dns add sinatra.nanobox.dev